MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-results.md

 ## Investigation details

+Use the investigation details view to see past, current, and pending activity pertaining to an investigation.
 The investigation details view resembles the following image:

 ![Investigation details](../images/mtp-air-investdetails.png)